 |Sallie Mae Smart Option Undergraduate Student Loan||Sallie Mae Graduate School Loan|

 |Sallie Mae Option Parent Loan||Sallie Mae Smart Parent Loa|

 |Veterans Affairs (VA) Benefits - Post 9/11 GI Bill||Veterans Affairs (VA) Benefits - Post 9/11 GI Bill|

 For more information on these loans can be found in our FAQs below.

 Federal Direct Loans – Subsidised, Unsubsidised and PLUS

 If you intend to borrow Federal Direct Loans, after completing your FAFSA, please email us at [email protected] and include your full name and university applicant number.

 Sallie Mae – Smart Option Student Loan/Parent Loan

-If you would like to take out a private loan with Sallie Mae, please email us at [email protected] university applicant number, the name of the loan you would like to borrow and the name of your course.
-For more information and to apply for the Smart Option Student Loan, visit the Sallie Mae website.
+If you would like to take out a private loan with Sallie Mae, please email us at [email protected] with your university applicant number, the name of the loan you would like to borrow and the name of your course.
+For more information and to apply for the Sallie Mae private loans visit the Sallie Mae website.

 Veterans Affairs (VA) Benefits – Post-9/11 GI Bill